Chart Color Schemes

 Ludmilla is positioned among the lower quartile of areas assessed nationally for population growth based on AreaSearch's assessment of recent, and medium term trends

-As of Nov 2025, the estimated population of Ludmilla is around 1,704, reflecting an increase of 37 people since the 2021 Census.
-This growth represents a 2.2% rise from the previous count of 1,667 residents.
-The current population estimate of 1,701 by AreaSearch is based on examination of the latest ERP data release by the ABS in June 2024 and address validation since the Census date.
-This results in a density ratio of 431 persons per square kilometer.
-Overseas migration contributed approximately 59.0% of overall population gains during recent periods.
+As per AreaSearch's analysis of ABS population updates for the broader area, Ludmilla's estimated population stands at approximately 1,709 as of November 2025.
+This figure represents an increase of 42 individuals (2.5%) since the 2021 Census, which recorded a population of 1,667 in the Ludmilla statistical area (Lv2).
+The current resident population estimate of 1,704 is based on AreaSearch's examination of the latest ERP data release by the ABS (June 2024) and address validation since the Census date.
+This results in a population density ratio of 432 persons per square kilometer, indicating significant space per person with potential for further development.
+The primary driver behind this growth was overseas migration, contributing approximately 59.0% of overall population gains during recent periods.

-AreaSearch is using ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data and estimates post-2032, AreaSearch applies growth rates by age cohort from the ABS Greater Capital Region projections (released in 2023, based on 2022 data).
-Future population projections indicate an above median growth for statistical areas across the nation.
-The suburb is expected to grow by 323 persons to reach a total of 2,027 by 2041, reflecting a gain of 21.4% over the 17-year period.
+AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by these data and to estimate growth post-2032, AreaSearch applies age cohort-specific growth rates provided by the ABS in its latest Greater Capital Region projections (released in 2023, based on 2022 data).
+Looking ahead, an above-median population growth is projected for statistical areas across the nation.
+The Ludmilla (SA2) is expected to grow by 322 persons to reach a total of 2,031 by 2041, reflecting an overall gain of 21.0% over the 17-year period based on aggregated SA2-level projections.

 Frequently Asked Questions - Population